AndrewGordienko/imei-lookup/README.md

    <img width="946" alt="image" src="https://github.com/user-attachments/assets/308a982f-936b-4b2f-9781-d57a75233bf3">

    This pie chart shows the market share of different client devices.

 ___

-Just so you know, there are still some speed optimizations that can be done, that I plan to complete by early October 2nd, but as the code stands right now it is functional.
-The speed fixes would surround loading in previous data extracted from apis and google instead of doing another query.
+There are still some speed improvements to be done, that I plan to complete by early October 2nd.
+But as the code stands right now it is functional.

 ---

 ## License